-Under the nationwide Pregnant Workers Fairness Act, employers are required to make "reasonable accommodations" for employees who have needs that their employer knows about related to pregnancy, including breastfeeding, chestfeeding, and lactation-like the need to pump milk regularly.
-An "accommodation" is a change to your work space, job duties, or schedule that lets you do your job and meet your lactation health needs (see examples of accommodations above).
+Under the nationwide Pregnant Workers Fairness Act, employers with 15 or more employees are required to make "reasonable accommodations" for employees who have needs that their employer knows about related to pregnancy, including breastfeeding, chestfeeding, and lactation-like the need to pump milk regularly.
+An "accommodation" is a change to your workspace, job duties, or schedule that lets you do your job and meet your lactation health needs (see examples of accommodations above).